Neihren/CDA_2503_JDB/README.md

 [MySQL-url]: }

-## ⚙ ️Setup

-### Usage

-After installation, you can use the project by following these steps:

-1. Open the project directory in your code editor

-2. Run `npm run start` to start the development server

 ## 👨🏻‍ About the Author

 **Jessy DE BRITO**

 This project was created by Jessy DE BRITO.
-Connect with me on [GitHub](https://github.com/Neihren) and [LinkedIn](https://www.linkedin.com/in/luisvent/) to learn more about my projects and professional background.
+Connect with me on [GitHub](https://github.com/Neihren) to learn more about my projects and professional background.

 ## 📖 License